DanMaxic/jb35640-13/readme.md

 ---
+## news (updated on May 26th, 2019)
+1. more exercises on k8s you may find here: https://www.katacoda.com/courses/kubernetes

 ## news (updated on May 19th, 2019)
 1. under "Training Sessions" directory there is the updated meetings scheduler https://interactive.linuxacademy.com/diagrams/ThePodofMinerva.html